aws-samples/aws-modern-application-workshop/module-1/README.md

 For more information, see [Testing a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-testing.html) in the CloudFront documentation.

-7. You have now configured Amazon CloudFront with basic settings and S3 as origin.
+6. You have now configured Amazon CloudFront with basic settings and S3 as origin.

 For more information on configuring CloudFront, see [Viewing and Updating CloudFront Distributions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowToUpdateDistribution.html) in the CloudFront documentation.

 #### Test Website

-Now, it can take some time for your newly created S3 bucket to be accessible by CloudFront, as it is a global network of 100+ edge locations.
+Now, it can take some time e.g. 15 to 30 minutes for your newly created S3 bucket to be accessible by CloudFront, as it is a global network of 100+ edge locations.
 Open up your favorite web browser and enter the **Domain Name** from the CloudFront console, it will be a series of characters and end in cloudfront.net.
 If you get an error and/or redirect to the S3 bucket wait some more time.

 ![mysfits-welcome](/images/module-1/mysfits-welcome.png)